-FEARLESS

-The Undaunted Courage and Ultimate Sacrifice of Navy SEAL Team SIX Operator Adam Brown

-ERIC BLEHM

-New York Times Best-Selling Author of The Only Thing Worth Dying For

-FEARLESS

-Published by WaterBrook Press 12265 Oracle Boulevard, Suite 200

-Colorado Springs, Colorado 80921

-All Scripture quotations, unless otherwise indicated, are taken from the New King James Version®.
+Excerpted from Fearless by Adam Brown Copyright © 2012 by Eric Blehm.
+Excerpted by permission of WaterBrook Press, a division of Random House, Inc. All rights reserved.
+No part of this excerpt may be reproduced or reprinted without permission in writing from the publisher.
+Fearless Published by WaterBrook Press 12265 Oracle Boulevard, Suite 200 Colorado Springs, Colorado 80921 All Scripture quotations, unless otherwise indicated, are taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson Inc. Used by permission.
 All rights reserved.
 Scripture quotations marked (NIV) are taken from the Holy Bible, New International Version®, NIV®.
-Copyright 1973, 1978, 1984 by Biblica, Inc.TM Used by permission of Zondervan.
+Copyright 1973, 1978, 1984 by Biblica Inc.TM Used by permission of Zondervan.
 All rights reserved worldwide. www.zondervan.com.

-Some dates, locations, times, distances, and names (including those of some civilians) have been changed and military tactics, techniques, and procedures altered in order to maintain operational security for the safety of the U.S. Navy SEALs and those who work alongside them.

-ISBN 978-0-307-73069-5 ISBN 978-0-307-73071-8 (electronic)

-Copyright © 2012 by Eric Blehm

-Cover design by Kristopher K. Orr; cover image of Navy SEAL Trident: Corbis

-All rights reserved.
+Some dates, locations, times, distances, and names (including those of some civilians) have been changed; faces in photographs obscured; and military tactics, techniques, and procedures altered in order to maintain operational security for the safety of the U.S. Navy SEALs and those who work alongside them.
+ISBN 978-0-307-73069-5 ISBN 978-0-307-73071-8 (electronic) Copyright © 2012 by Eric Blehm Cover design by Kristopher K. Orr; cover image of Navy SEAL Trident by Corbis All rights reserved.
 No part of this book may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying and recording, or by any information storage and retrieval system, without permission in writing from the publisher.
 Published in the United States by WaterBrook Multnomah, an imprint of the Crown Publishing Group, a division of Random House Inc., New York.
 WATERBROOK and its deer colophon are registered trademarks of Random House Inc.